 Just like in the case of British Airways, angry and unsatisfied customers now go on Twitter to voice their dissatisfaction over certain businesses.
 How will you know what customers are saying about you if your business is not on Twitter?

 Where do you think your customers are?
 So many studies have revealed that more than 80% of young people prefer to do their shopping online rather than walk into the shop.

-Viral-ability of Twitter posts means that with more than 300 millions monthly active users, your business will get to potential customers.
+The Viral-ability of Twitter posts means that with more than 300 million monthly active users, your business will get to potential customers.